 Not all vasectomists around the world perform this open ended technique, and some prefer to cauterize both ends.

-At Gentle Procedures Brisbane our doctor is able to maintain our high success rates while also offering the potential benefits of an Open-Ended vasectomy.
+At Gentle Procedures our doctor is able to maintain our high success rates while also offering the potential benefits of an Open-Ended vasectomy.

 Does Vasectomy at our Brisbane Clinic Hurt?

-You will likely have some aching or other minor discomfort in the day or two after your surgery, but you can be sure that our gentle vasectomy procedure offers good outcomes with the least amount of pain.
+You will likely have some aching or other minor discomfort in the day or two after your surgery, but you can be sure that our gentle vasectomy procedure offers good outcomes with a minimal amount of pain.